 In the past 20 years, Arch and its operating subsidiaries have had no significant spills.
 Since 2010, the company’s subsidiary operations have only had one spill or release that met the reporting threshold for required reporting to a state or federal agency.
 That spill was minor and was quickly and responsively cleaned up with no material impact to the environment.
 It did not meet the definition of Natural Resource Damage subject to assessment of fines or penalties.

-In 2014, the Beckley mine, a HDPE pipeline separated at a joint and allowed coal slurry to be released into an ephemeral stream and traveled off of the permitted property boundary.
+In 2014 at the Beckley mine, a HDPE pipeline separated at a joint and allowed coal slurry to be released into an ephemeral stream and traveled off of the permitted property boundary.
 The release was immediately reported to state regulators and cleanup of the coal fines was immediately initiated under a standing contract with our emergency response contractor.
 The slurry material did not reach a jurisdictional waterway under the Clean Water Act and it did not meet the definition of Natural Resource Damage subject to assessment of fines or penalties.
 As a result of the operation’s quick response and effective cleanup, no violation or penalty was issued to the operation for the incidental release.